The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge: Applicability of the `offer wave' concept

 \section{Applicability of the `offer wave' concept}

-Since it has been shown that any quantized field theory can be re-expressed as a direct action theory \cite{Narlikar}, RTI takes all such field excitations as offer waves.
-That is, any field for which the basic Davies model holds is a component of the transactional model, and transfers of real quanta of those fields can be understood as the result of actualized transactions.
-However, transactions occur in different ways depending on whether the field is a source of other fields.
-This issue will be explored in what follows.

-In addition, this model has intrinsic restrictions on what sorts of `particles' constitute offer waves.
+It has been shown that any quantized field theory can formally be re-expressed as a direct action theory \cite{Narlikar}.
+However, owing to the specifics of the interacting fields in our world, RTI has intrinsic restrictions on what kinds of entities constitute offer waves.
 That is, some objects describable as quantum systems, such as atoms, do not constitute offer waves, in that they are not excitations of a specific quantum field--instead, they are bound states \cite{Kastner_bound}.
-On the other hand, some types of offer waves can participate in actualized transactions indirectly, through confirmations of the products of their interactions, rather than by generating confirmations themselves.
-This work discusses both these situations, and then applies the findings to the Maudlin challenge to see why it cannot be mounted.
+Quanta of fermionic fields (as opposed to photons) could be considered a type of `offer wave'; but as they are really emitters and absorbers (e.g., electrons), they participate in actualized transactions indirectly, through confirmations of the products of their interactions, rather than by generating confirmations themselves.
+This work discusses these situations, and then applies the findings to the Maudlin challenge to see why it cannot be mounted.

-First, as indicated above, the `offer wave' concept refers to the excited states of a quantum field.
+First, as indicated above, the `offer wave' concept refers only to the excited states of a quantum field.
 A specific example would be a one-photon Fock state $| k \rangle$.
 On the other hand, if the system at hand is not a specific field excitation of this sort, even though it may still be described by an effective quantum state, it is not an offer wave.
 It therefore does not generate a corresponding confirmation wave.
 As noted above, an example of such a system would be an atom, which is a bound state of several different quantum fields as opposed to an excitation of a single quantum field.